JoelCae/leetcode-75/posts/02_1071_Greatest_Common_Divisor_of_Strings.md

 divisor_str("","Hello")
 ```

-    ## Warning in divisor_str("", "Hello"): Length of str1 and str2 have to be >= 1 and <= 1000
+    ## Warning in divisor_str("", "Hello"): Lengths of str1 and str2 must be ≥ 1 and ≤ 1000

-[^1]: This problem is originally from Leetdode, you can find it in
+[^1]: This problem is originally from LeetCode, you can find it in
     [Leetcode](https://leetcode.com/problems/greatest-common-divisor-of-strings/description/?envType=study-plan-v2&envId=leetcode-75).

 [^2]: Email: <jocastillo@colmex.mx>.
 For more content visit my website:
     <https://joelcastillo.netlify.app> <br> If you have any questions or
-    suggestions, I’d be grateful to receive your message.
+    suggestions, I’d be grateful to hear from you.

-[^3]: This solution is entirely my authorship.
-I used R version 4.4.1
+[^3]: This solution is entirely my own work.
+It was developed using R
-    (2024-06-14 ucrt).
+    version 4.4.1 (2024-06-14 ucrt).